The Other Zoey: Plot

 Zoey Miller, a highly intelligent computer major junior, at Queens University of Charlotte does not believe in the traditional concept of romantic love, but rather that having similar ways of thinking is the key.
 On Valentine's Day she speaks up against fellow student Becca's presentation on Saint Valentine in a history class, saying that the holiday is a capitalist creation.
 She has designed an app that will effectively match people based on algorithms.

 As Zoey is crossing campus with her roommate and friend Elle, the school's soccer star Zach MacLaren accidentally kicks a ball into her head.
-He rushes over to apologise.
+He rushes over to apologize.
 Elle finds it romantic, but Zoey shrugs it off.
 In a subsequent class, another student has an almost identical view to Zoey when love is discussed, but disappears before she can tell him so.

 Zach comes into the campus bookstore where Zoey works.
 He forgets his credit card after ordering a book.
 Zoey runs after him to give it back as he speeds off on his bike, and he crashes into a reversing car.
 Zoey is the first person he sees when he comes to, and as he hears her name, he mistakes her for his girlfriend, who is coincidentally also named Zoey.

 Zoey accompanies Zach to the hospital, where she bumps into his parents.
 They also confuse her for his girlfriend, but as he has amnesia no one realizes the error.
 The doctor tells Zoey to avoid upsetting Zach until he recovers, so his parents have her to dinner.
 She meets Zach's younger sister Avery and his cousin Miles, who is the student she had seen with similar views to her from the lecture.
 She continues to discover things she has in common with him.
 They invite her along for a family ski weekend, so she cancels her flight to visit Paula to join them.